Muzzle (film): Plot

 After his K-9 partner Ace is killed in LA's Skid Row, and he assaults a paramedic for not treating the dog, Officer Jake Rosser plummets deep into an investigation to uncover the truth about who may be responsible.
 He is forced to attend mandatory therapy in order to retain his K-9 handler status.
 While doing this he begins his own investigation into his partner's death.
-He then picks a 2nd dog named Socks.
+He then picks a second dog named Socks.
 His investigation leads to a cartel who use K-9s as well for nefarious purposes and dupe Socks away from Rosser.
 During the final confrontation, he manages to trick the female cartel leader to utter the German word selbstmord for suicide and snaps his finger, causing Socks and its counterpart to both attack the female.
 The female is injured, but shoots Socks.
-In the end, five victim's human remains are said to be discovered among 100 million tons of garbage in an area landfill, but the bodies are so decomposed that it could take months to uncover the identity, if ever.
+In the end, five victims' human remains are said to be discovered among 100 million tons of garbage in an area landfill, but the bodies are so decomposed that it could take months to uncover the identity, if ever.
 Rosser is then separately seen driving a car with his son in the backseat born to Mia who is walking Socks with its right forelimb amputated.